drunning/Netflix-Influencers/README.md

 Contributors: Dena Tapia, Cristi Guevara, Jason Hyacinthe, Jesse Swain

-Refer to 'Netflix Influencers Project Description.ipynb' for a full summary of the project, methods and description of the source files
+Refer to 'ProjectSummary.ipynb' for a full summary of the project, methods and description of the source files